Service User Privacy Policy

 1. If you’re logged into any online service do not leave your computer unattended.

-2. Close down your internet browser once you’ve logged off
+2. Close down your internet browser once you’ve logged off.

 Secure Online Services